Ritesh060/Wine_Variety_Prediction/README.md

 ## Link to download all the files together as a zip
 All files can be dowloaded using this [link](https://drive.google.com/file/d/1AtquUDEisdY7OlGh57XHVZTYWhklXSis/view?usp=share_link).

+## Demo of the website and API

+The demo demonstrating the website and API and can be found [here](https://www.youtube.com/watch?v=wx2nyWc_ais).

 ## Insights
 Insights on the data are found by visualising and calculating the mean of parameters or by analysing count of parameters.
 This analysis can be found [here](https://github.com/Ritesh060/Wine_Variety_Prediction/blob/main/Data_Analysis.ipynb).